 Lebanese army patrol Tripoli streets 370.

-TRIPOLI, Lebanon - Two people were killed in the northern Lebanese city of Tripoli on Friday in fighting fuelled by the civil war in neighboring Syria, bringing the death toll in three days of clashes to six, security sources said.
+TRIPOLI, Lebanon - Three people were killed in further sectarian fighting in the northern Lebanese city of Tripoli on Tuesday, security sources said, raising the death toll from four days of sporadic conflict related to Syria's civil war to nine.

 Rocket-propelled grenades and heavy gunfire shook Tripoli on Tuesday afternoon.
 Snipers positioned in apartment blocks made walking through some streets unsafe.